marccanby/linguiphyr/paper/paper.md

 for considering the plausiblity of various trees: if the set of incompatible characters seems unrealistic, a linguist may wish to discard the tree in favor of other options.

-4. **Enforcing characters:** This reports the characters that enforce, or support, each edge in the tree.
-A character is deemed to support an edge if and only if the edge’s collapse increases the parsimony score.
+4. **Enforcing characters:** This reports the characters that enforce, or support, each edge.
+A character is deemed to support an edge if and only if the edge’s collapse increases the tree's parsimony score.
 One can thus analyze evidence for and against various clades.

-5. **Relative chronology:** This reports a relative chronology of state changes *across* characters.
+5. **Relative chronology:** This displays a relative chronology of state changes *across* characters.
 This is calculated by first determining the most parsimonious state transitions for each character, and then ordering these transitions based on the edges they occur on from the root of the tree to a specified clade.
 This type of relative chronology may seem unusual to the typical historical linguist, but its results can be illuminating.